 The power of this effect shouldn’t be underestimated.
 For example, in one particularly novel instance researchers tricked participants into thinking they’d had more sleep than they actually had, and then observed how this affected their performance the next day.
 After hearing that they’d had an impressive amount of sleep, participants performed better on tests of language and arithmetic.
 Other imaginative examples and manifestations of the placebo effect include the study that showed health gains among hotel cleaning staff who had been reminded that their work counts as exercise, including in terms of improvements to their weight, body mass index, body-fat, waist-to-hip ratio and blood pressure.

 Infoscammers rely upon this effect to help them sell their schemes.
 Whether it be pills or diets or lifestyle changes, almost half of the people who buy into these schemes are likely to experience some degree of relief due to the placebo effect.
+Just take a look at the plethora of supplements for most every possible chronic illness peddled by Shelton’s Zenith Labs and you’ll get a taste of how Internet marketers are relying upon the placebo effect to sell their overpriced cures.

 What To Do If You’ve Been Trapped In An Infoscam